bentomhall/nih-system/homebrewery/world/player-options.md

 ### Pact Boon
 At 3rd level, your otherworldly patron bestows a gift upon you for your loyal service.
 You gain one of the following features of your choice.

-#### Pact of the Chain
+#### Chainbound Familiar
 You can cast *find familiar* as a Ritual, and can choose the additional shapes of an imp, sprite, or gazer.

 When you take the Attack action, you can forgo one of your own attacks to allow your familiar to make one attack of its own with its reaction.

-#### Pact of the Blade
+#### Boon-blade
-You can use your eldritch blast to create a magical weapon of solidified aether in your hand.
+You can use your Eldritch Blast as a bonus action to create a magical weapon of solidified aether in your hand, called your boon blade.
 It takes the form and statistics of any melee weapon.
 You have proficiency with this weapon even if you normally would not.
 You can use your Charisma as the ability modifier for attacks, but you add your Strength modifier (or Dexterity for finesse weapons if you choose) to the damage as usual.
 You can apply blast effects to it by expending spell points as normal.
-The first time you hit with this weapon on a turn, the damage dealt is equal to your eldritch blast damage instead of the normal weapon damage if this would be greater.
+The first time you hit with this weapon on a turn, the damage dealt is equal to your Eldritch Blast damage instead of the normal weapon damage if this would be greater.

-Your pact weapon disappears if it is more than 5 feet away from you for 1 minute or more.
+Your boon blade disappears if it is more than 5 feet away from you for 1 minute or more.
 It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.

-You can transform one magic weapon into your pact weapon by performing a special ritual while you hold the weapon.
+You can transform one magic weapon into your boon blade by performing a special ritual while you hold the weapon.
 You perform the ritual over the course of 1 hour, which can be done during a short rest.
-You can then dismiss the weapon, shunting it into an extra-dimensional space, and it appears whenever you create your pact weapon thereafter.
+You can then dismiss the weapon, shunting it into an extra-dimensional space, and it appears whenever you create your boon blade thereafter.
 You can't affect an artifact or a sentient weapon in this way.
-The weapon ceases being your pact weapon if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
+The weapon ceases being your boon blade if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
 The weapon appears at your feet if it is in the extradimensional space when the bond breaks.

-#### Pact of the Tome
+#### Eldritch Tome
 Your patron gives you a grimoire called a Book of Shadows.
 When you gain this feature, choose three cantrips from any class's spell list (the three needn't be from the same list).
 Choose one first level spell from any list.
 While the book is on your person, you can cast those cantrips at will and cast the spell by expending the requisite amount of spell points.
 They don't count against your number of cantrips known.
 Regardless of what list they came from, Charisma is your spellcasting modifier for these spells.
-When you gain a level, you can replace the known spell with another that costs less than your spell point limit.
+When you gain a level, you can replace the known spell with another that does not exceed your spell point limit.

 If you lose your Book of Shadows, you can perform a 1-hour ceremony to receive a replacement from your patron.
 This ceremony can be performed during a short or long rest, and it destroys the previous book.
 The book turns to ash when you die.